D-side/digital-garden/_notes/Household.md

 * Magnets for the fridge, function over form
 * What's with the trash bin under the sink?

+Hard learned lessons:

+* You do **not** need a big drying rack for the dishes if you have a dishwasher, just those and means of **storage**
+* Cooking fresh meals **every single day** eventually gets old, but at that point it may be a habit that's hard to get rid of that'll wear you down ([[Mental health]])

 ## Living room

 * LCD+solar thermometer
   * Looks cool throughout the day, but useless in the dark
+  * Double-sided tape needs replacement every once in a while, mine failed and took the device with it
 * Ultrasonic humidifier aka "reusable and customizable scented candle"
   * Can add to festive moods, e. g. on New Year's Eve I use a combination of tangerine oil with something evergreen 🌲 like pine or juniper
 * More pegboards